microsoft/Accera/docs/Install/Installing_accera_on_MacOS.md

 ### Install Accera

-The 'accera` Python package can be installed from PyPI:
+The `accera` Python package can be installed from PyPI:

 ```shell
 pip install accera